BERCEO, A NAME WITH HISTORY

 Quiero fer una prosa en román paladino, En qual suele el pueblo fablar a su vecino, Ca non so tan letrado por fer otro latino: Bien valdrá, como creo, un vaso de bon vino.

 The family Muga Barahona was the precursor of what today is called Bodegas Berceo.
-At that time, the winery was created as a familiar business which didn´t even have a commercial name.
+At that time, the winery was created as a family business which didn´t even have a commercial name.
 At the beginning, a small winery was built in a little plot owned by the family.
 This piece of land is known as “Heras de Santa Lucía”.

 Some decades after it was founded, in 1863, the French vineyards were being devastated by the phylloxera (a little plant flea that gets attached to the leaves of the plant and also in the roots of the vine, licking the sap so that the plant not only gets harmed but also ends up dying).